mzimmerm/flutter_charts_sample_app/README.md

 ## Notes on getting Started

-For help getting started with Flutter, view our online [documentation](http://flutter.io/).
+For help getting started with Flutter, view [documentation](http://flutter.io/).

-The flutter_charts library on pub is at https://pub.dartlang.org/packages/flutter_charts.
+The flutter_charts library on pub is at https://pub.dev/packages/flutter_charts.

 ## Possible errors running a Flutter app